EllaBrands/stanDev/Development Testing:  Tools and Procedures.md

 ## 2. How to invoke tests.

+Stan currently uses the Unix `make` utility, specifically Gnu Make 3.8, to build and test Stan.
+See [Running Tests](https://github.com/stan-dev/stan/wiki/Stan-developers:-running-tests) for details.

+We plan to migrate to the [Cmake metabuild system](https://github.com/stan-dev/stan/wiki/Building-Stan-with-CMake).

 ## 3. Technical details.
 (Google test; our distribution testing framework)
 ## 4. If providing a new feature, what's the minimum level of testing required?